-The Board performance review for FY22 was conducted internally, facilitated by an online Board evaluation tool with input from the ELT.
-The results were shared with the Nomination Committee in June 2022 and the Board in August 2022.
+The Board performance review for FY23 was conducted internally, facilitated by an online Board evaluation tool with input from the ELT.
+The results were shared with the Nomination Committee in June 2023 and then the Board in August 2023.
 The review identified that the Board and Board Committees continue to function effectively and work well.
-To further enhance its stewardship of the Group in the year ahead, the Board will continue its focus on proactive Board renewal, succession planning and development and will also focus on stakeholder engagement, health and safety and organisational culture.
+To further enhance its stewardship of the Group in the year ahead, the Board will continue its focus on management's execution and delivery of the strategy, monitoring performance outcomes, health and safety, culture and Board policies and practices.